alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Building Your Extensions

-Now, we can build your custom WireMock extensions by running the following command:
+Now, the custom WireMock extensions can be built by running the following command:
 ```sh
 java -jar build/libs/wiremock-extension-builder.jar build <path-to-your-config>.yaml
 ```

-If successful, the bundled JAR will be located in the directory specified in your config (e.g., `build/extensions/wiremock-extensions-bundled.jar`).
+If successful, the bundled JAR will be located in the directory specified in the config (e.g., `build/extensions/wiremock-extensions-bundled.jar`).

 ### Running WireMock with Extensions - will be removed soon in favour of multi-docker build